Skip to main content

 Key Takeaway for Landlords

-Montana's lack of sales tax provides a cost advantage for maintenance and repair expenditures in CAM.
+Montana's no sales tax environment lowers the cost of maintenance and repair work in CAM.
 The biennial reappraisal cycle means property tax estimates should be updated every two years.

 Reconciliation Timing Requirements